OU-CS3560/s24-killer-sudoku/README.md

 ## How to build/compile

+To build this project you must have the most recent versions of NPM and NODE.
+Compile the project by locating the ./killer-sudoku file path, and executing 'npm run build' and start it using 'npm run start'.
 Go to the posted team-killer-sudoku website and try it out!
 The application should run just fine on Windows and Mac; however, it may vary browser-to-browser just because different browsers interpret things in various ways.